giordi91/giordi91.github.io/content/post/grass.md

 {{<target-blank "content" "https://interplayoflight.wordpress.com/2018/01/15/experiments-in-gpu-based-occlusion-culling-part-2-multidrawindirect-and-mesh-lodding/">}}
 on culling, going in lots of details.
 Last time I have implemented something like this was on dx11, where wave instructions are not available if not from vendor specific extensions.
 Having wave instructions as first citizen made the code simpler and more efficient.
 Here the culling working:

+<br><br>
 ![grass4](../images/23_grass/grass4.gif)
+<br><br>

 Actually the above is when culling goes wrong, in particular it is an issue on Intel IGPUs, which is currently being looked at being potentially a bug.
 Here the real culling working, in the below gif you can see me jumping from the main camera to active camera, the main camera frustum being rendered and matching the culled region of grass:

+<br><br>
 ![grass8](../images/23_grass/grass8.gif)
+<br><br>

 # Actual lodding implementation

-After the culling, the Viewport Culling was still my bottleneck, so next logical step was implementing LODding.
+After the culling, the VPC and rasterizer were still my bottlenecks, so next logical step was implementing LODding.
 The lod computation happens at same time of the culling, and is a simple distance from the camera of the center of the tile, nothing fancy.
 After coloring based on LOD result was the following:

+<br><br>
 ![grass8](../images/23_grass/grass5.gif)
+<br><br>

 Of course distances are completely configurable and there I was simply testing, thus the short distances.
 Once the LOD is computed I perform four different scan operation, to compact tiles based on LOD values from 0 to 3.
-Result is stored in a single array separated by an offset.
-After that a small compoute shader gets kicked off and will grab the result of the scan (acculmulation atomics) to populate four indirect buffers and finally clearning the atomics for the next frame.
+The result is stored in a single array separated by an offset.
+Finally, a small compute shader gets kicked off and will grab the result of the scan (acculmulation atomics) to populate four indirect buffers and finally clearning the atomics for the next frame.

-In the vertex shader I will load the resulting tile and use the LOD result to perform the usual calculation to figure out which tile and blade I need to process as explained before.
+In the vertex shader I will load the tile and use the LOD result to perform the usual calculation to figure out which tile and blade I need to process as explained before.
 I have added configuration on the number of blades per lod to be used and we can use it to vary it at runtime.
 The parameter set by the artist is simply the number of blades that it wants to use for that lod, that many points will be used for the tile, and given the blue noise distribution even the subset of point of points are well distributed here an example of varying the numeber of blades:

 ![grass8](../images/23_grass/grassLOD.gif)